 So if you’re seeking out love at this time, and you’re enlisting tarot to help you out with that, then keep a few things in mind as you do:

-1. You might have to explore dating avenues you wouldn’t typically go for, for example: online dating, even if you prefer to meet new love interests in real life first;
+1. You might have to explore dating avenues you wouldn’t typically go for, like online dating;

 2. You might not get a clear or encouraging reading that promises love is coming in right now.
 Don’t shoot the messenger.

 I know that can feel frustrating if you’ve been looking for love for a while already, but with so much uncertainty in the world, it can be a challenge for readers to get clear predictions overall these days;

 3. If you are working with a tarot reader, remember that they need to balance their readings with well-being in mind.